Bi-Monthly Review May 2020

 Bonds / Government Debt

-This market has performed particularly well as these types of securities are deemed to be a ‘safe port in a storm’, and as a result the market has risen significantly these past two weeks.
-The main reason for the rise in this sector is the reduction in interest rates across the globe and when rates fall the value of Gilts rise.
-The US has reduced interest rates by 1% at a time when the virus is only affecting 5.5 people per million compared with Italy at 250 per million.
-As at the time of this review (13/03/2020) We believe there is still potential for the USA to get much worse and therefore this could lead to further interest rate reductions.
+This market has performed particularly well as these types of securities are deemed to be a ‘safe port in a storm’, and as a result the market has risen significantly over the past few months.
+The main reason for the rise in this sector is the reduction in interest rates across the globe and when rates fall the value of Gilts and bonds rise.
+We think the main boom in this market is now over and also expect this market to be volatile over the next 2 months,

 With regards to property, this asset class is subject to the potential for fund managers to instantly reduce the price and potentially suspend any money in or out of a fund as a protective move.
 Because of the virus we don’t wish to risk this fund yet.

 These markets can be unpredictable, and this area of the world is still insecure right now, so we wish to leave this market alone for the present.
 We are only prepared to invest into these regions via Asia or Global funds at present and not directly.

 In all our portfolio’s, the level of cash is already relatively high due to the uncertainty in markets.
 We intend to keep relatively high holdings in this sector which can help stabilise the market in times of unpredictability.
 This sector of course does not grow so once we can see the markets recovering at future reviews, we will start to sell down some of this sector.
 We are also planning some reductions in cash holdings in the higher risk portfolios to keep them closer to their risk profiles.